pulp/Pulp-manager/README.md

 ```shell
 make run-pulp-manager
 ```
-This command orchestrates the setup by utilizing dockercompose-local.yml to start all necessary services.
-It also triggers the building of Docker images if they are not found or if there are updates to the images since the last build.
+This command starts the Pulp Manager API, worker, and RQ dashboard services along with their dependencies (MariaDB and Redis).
+It uses the demo/docker-compose.yml configuration.

 For local authentication, the Pulp manager utilizes the password specified for pulp3 in local_config.ini and the username defined in